steevepay/babyfoot-manager/README.md

 ## Babyfoot API Documentation

 To view the API documentation, visit [babyfoot.steevep.com/api/v1/](https://babyfoot.steevep.com/api/v1).
-You can also access locally to the documentation after running the project at the url [localhost:3010/api/v1](http://localhost:3010/api/v1)
+You can also access the documentation locally after running the project at the url [localhost:3010/api/v1](http://localhost:3010/api/v1)

 ## Setup

-In order to run and deploy quickly the application you may install Docker and Docker-compose.
+In order to run and deploy the application, you may install Docker and Docker-compose.
 Then follow the [setup through docker-compose](#installation-through-docker-compose) section.
-It easier to manage the project through containers.
-When you're making a file edit, it's editing the file on the container automatically.
+It is easier to manage the project through containers.
+When you are making a file edit, it edits the file on the container automatically.

 Otherwise, you can setup and run the project locally on your laptop without containers.
 Follow the [Installation without docker-compose](#installation-without-docker-compose) section.